Congressional District # 2

 Potential health threats could be posed by consuming contaminated groundwater or inhaling the chemical solvents if venting indoors.

-EPA issue a Unilateral Administrative Order (UAO) to Conrail and Penn Central in 1992 that ordered them to implement the remedy EPA selected in the 1991 Record of Decision (ROD).
+EPA issued an interim Record of Decision (ROD) in 1991 to provide municipal water to over 400 residences and to treat contaminated groundwater.
+EPA then issued a Unilateral Administrative Order (UAO) to potentially responsible parties (PRPs) Conrail and Penn Central in 1992 that ordered them to implement the remedy EPA selected in the 1991 ROD.
 Conrail complied with this UAO.
-Approximately 458 of the 475 residences and businesses were hooked up to the Elkhart city water supply by spring 1996.
+Approximately 458 of 475 impacted residences and businesses were hooked up to the Elkhart city water supply by spring 1996.
 The remaining 27 residences refused access so hookups were not completed at those homes.

-In 1995, a UAO was issued to Conrail and Penn Central to perform the additional hookups to the Elkhart city water supply that were required under an additional selected remedy as documented in the final 1994 ROD.
+In 1994, EPA issued a final ROD to provide municipal water to over 1000 residences plus abate potential indoor air intrusion hazards.
+In 1995, EPA issued a UAO to Conrail and Penn Central to perform the additional hookups to the Elkhart city water supply that were required under the 1994 ROD.
 Both companies complied with this UAO.
-Approximately 648 of the 683 residences and businesses were provided with an alternate water supply (35 residences refused access).
+About 648 of the 683 residences and businesses were provided with an alternate water supply (35 residences refused access).

 The other portions of the final remedy, including implementing the groundwater remedy and testing and cleaning up VOC vapor in basements in a small area near the Osceola Drag Strip, were implemented under a Consent Decree (CD) with Conrail and Penn Central.
 The CD is a legal document that formalized a cleanup agreement between EPA and Conrail and Penn Central.
 This CD was made binding on November 10, 1997.